d4rkr00t/evo/README.md

   - [x] Cache WS state
   - [x] Use ws_files_hash + dependencies_hash as a ws_hash
   - [x] Use ws states to build dependencies cache
+- [x] Rebuild affected by a rule change
+  - [x] Use a hash of all rules that apply to a WS
+  - [x] Move preprocessed rules to WS
+- [ ] Add reusable command definition to a config – should be able to run a command defined in a config in multiple rules like `@typescript <params>`
 - [ ] Workspaces struct
   - [ ] Store all WS
   - [ ] Store all updated ws
   - [ ] Store all affected ws
-- [ ] Add reusable commands definition to a config – should be able to run a command defined in a config in multiple rules like `@typescript <params>`
-- [ ] Run multiple commands e.g. `cmd: ["tsc", "echo"]`
-- [ ] Rebuild examples with a real world use cases
 - [ ] Add dependency install and linking
   - [x] Cache project state
   - [x] Install packages